 Almeria

 Want a city?
 Beach?
 Nature?
 In Almeria, a Andalucian city that is less expensive and congested than the others, you get the lot.
-The Alcazaba of Almeria is a hilltop stronghold with breathtaking views, similar to the Alhambra in Granada.
+The Alcazaba of Almeria is a hilltop stronghold with breathtaking views, similar to the Alhambra in Things To Do In Granada Spain.
 However, there is also a sea here in addition to a city and mountains.
 You can take in the salty air that is fragrant with lavender and rosemary as you stroll around its Moorish gardens and ramparts.

 Santiago de Compostela